linuxgamerlife/lgl-keychron-helper/lgl-keychron-helper_projectplan.md

 Exit criterion: the application installs, launches, configures the M7 8K, upgrades, and uninstalls cleanly on supported Fedora versions.

-### Deferred milestone — Firmware support

-Firmware updates require separate research and safety work because an interrupted or incorrect flash can make a device unusable.

-Before enabling firmware controls, determine:

-- Which Linux interfaces and tools each supported device requires.
-- Bootloader and DFU USB identifiers.
-- Whether Keychron Launcher performs flashing directly or depends on a separate platform tool.
-- Recovery procedures for every supported flashing path.
-- Additional `udev` permissions required in bootloader mode.
-- How to prevent flashing the wrong model or firmware image.
-- How to handle power loss, disconnects, and partially completed updates.

-Firmware support must not be inferred from ordinary configuration success.

 ## Proposed repository structure

 This is the original proposed structure and predates the architecture amendment above (no React/Vite).
 The structure actually built so far: